Disclosure:

 This lets you capture most activities on your site, such as page views, form interaction, site search, video engagement, file download, outbound link clicks, etc.

 You can select/deselect which of these Enhanced Measurements Google Analytics collects on your site by clicking the small gear icon on the page (check the image above).
-On the slideout panel, deselect which traffic metrics you don’t want to track in Google Analytics.
+On the slideout panel, deselect the traffic metrics you don’t want to track in Google Analytics.

 However, you can’t turn off pageviews; this is, by default, a must-tracked metric in Google Analytics.

-Click save and Continue when you’re done.
+Click save and continue when you’re done.
 This action automatically creates your data stream.
 To proceed, click Next on the page.
 This will open the page where you must copy your unique Google Analytics script for your WordPress blog.

 Here is how the Google Analytics code looks.
 Everything from the <!– Google tag (g.tag.js) –> to the closing tag </script> is what you’re going to copy manually and paste into the head section of your website HTML code.